Speedometer: International agreements

 The standards specify both the limits on accuracy and many of the details of how it should be measured during the approvals process.
 For example, the test measurements should be made (for most vehicles) at 40, 80 and 120 km/h, and at a particular ambient temperature and road surface.
 There are slight differences between the different standards, for example in the minimum accuracy of the equipment measuring the true speed of the vehicle.

 The UNECE regulation relaxes the requirements for vehicles mass-produced following type approval.
-At Conformity of Production Audits the upper limit on indicated speed is increased to 110 per cent plus 6 km/h for cars, buses, trucks, and similar vehicles, and 110 per cent plus 8 km/h for two- or three-wheeled vehicles that have a maximum speed above 50 km/h (or a cylinder capacity, if powered by a heat engine, of more than 50 cm3).
+At Conformity of Production Audits the upper limit on indicated speed is increased to 110 percent plus 6 km/h for cars, buses, trucks, and similar vehicles, and 110 percent plus 8 km/h for two- or three-wheeled vehicles that have a maximum speed above 50 km/h (or a cylinder capacity, if powered by a heat engine, of more than 50 cm3).
 European Union Directive 2000/7/EC, which relates to two- and three-wheeled vehicles, provides similar slightly relaxed limits in production.